gradle/gradle/design-docs/play-support.md

   - b) after the task has been executed (should immediately start a new build when the current build finishes)
   - c) during the task is executing (should immediately start a new build when the current build finishes)

+#### Open Issues

+- Enforce 'quiet' period, so we do not rebuild immediately on the first change.
+- Does a new directory being added to an @InputDirectory input trigger a rebuild? (e.g. `mkdir src/main/java/newDir`)
+- Does an @InputFile that is a directory being removed/added trigger a rebuild?
+- How are symlinks being dealt with
+- How are we dealing with @InputDirectory where the value is something like `zipTree`
+- Given tasks A <- B <- C, if B fails and the inputs to C change, should a build be triggered?

+---

 ### Story: Continuous Gradle mode rebuilds if inputs to the model change

 Monitor files that are inputs to the model for changes too.

+TODO: This should be split into multiple stories.

 Model inputs include build.gradle, settings.gradle, gradle.properties, custom configuration files, some web service.